SharedCode/sop/README.md

 In all of these, ACID transactions, high speed, scaleable searches and management comes built-in.
 As SOP turned M-Way Trie data structures & algorithms a commodity available in all of its usage scenarios.
 Horizontally scaleable in the cluster, meaning, there is no single point of failure.
 SOP offers a decentralized approach in searching & management of your data.
 It works with optimal efficiency in the cluster.
 It fully parallelize I/O in the cluster, only needing very lightweight "orchestration" to detect conflict and auto-merging of changes across transactions occuring simultaneously or in time.

+# Best Practices
+Following are the best practices using SOP outlined so you can select & get the best outcome from SOP for your implementation use-case:
+  * Single Writer, many Readers - a dedicated background worker populating your SOP/Cassandra DB doing management operations such as: adds, updates and/or deletes.
+And having many readers across the cluster.
+  * Many Writer, many Readers - this setup is the slowest as you are exposed to potentially be many conflicting transactions and data merges.
+BUT if you organized the transactions in a way that there is minimal or zero conflict and minimal/zero (node) data merges then you can achieve a very decent/great performence considering you are benefiting from ACID transactions, thus achieving higher data quality.

+Still, you have to bear in mind that these use-cases are geared for achieving higher data quality.
+Comparing the solution with other ACID transactions data providers, you will find that what SOP provides will match or surpass whatever is available in the market.
+Because the solution provides a sustained throughput as there is no bottleneck and the entire data processing/mgmt solution is as parallelized as possible.
+The OOA algorithm for orchestration for example, provides descentralized & sustained throughput performance.
+But of course, even SOP can't be compared if you will use or compare it to an ```eventual consistency```(no ACID transaction) with comparable paired caching(e.g. - Redis) DB storage solution.
+Please feel free to request if you have a domain use in mind, as perhaps we can add to the supported use-cases, an ACID free setup.
+Example, I am looking at an AI use-case where SOP will have a more relaxed or custom transaction where it is not necessarily enforcing ACID attributes and supporting a lifetime that the entire lifetime IS the transaction itself.

 # SOP in Cassandra & Redis
 M-Way Trie data structures & algorithms based Objects persistence, using Cassandra as backend storage & Redis for caching, orchestration & node/data merging.
 Sporting ACID transactions and two phase commit for seamless 3rd party database integration.
 SOP uses a new, unique algorithm(see OOA) for orchestration where it uses Redis I/O for attaining locks.
 NOT the ```Redis Lock API```, but just simple Redis "fetch and set" operations.
 That is it.
 Ultra high speed algorithm brought by in-memory database for locking, and thus, not constrained by any client/server communication limits.